raku-community-modules/HTTP-Server-Async/README.md

 ###.register ( Callable )
 Any Callable passed to this method is called in the order it was registered on every incoming request.
 Any method/sub registered with the server should return `True` if the server should discontinue processing the request and return `False` if the message was not completely handled.

-Callable will receive two parameters from the server, a `HTTP::Server::Async::Request` and a `HTTP::Server::Async::Response`.
-More about these below
+Callable will receive three parameters from the server, a `HTTP::Server::Async::Request` and a `HTTP::Server::Async::Response` and a `Callable`.
+More about the `Response` and `Request` object below.

+If the `Callable` parameter is not called by the `sub` and the response is closed then the next callable is not called (and that request is then completed, it is not left waiting for `Callable`).

-Note that the server will wait for a complete request from the client prior to calling any of the methods registered with the server
+Note that the server will *NOT* wait for the request body to be complete before calling registered subs.

 ###.listen
 Starts the server and does *not* block